kevinblighe/ClinicalGradeDNAseq/README.md

 Placing the pipeline here on GitHub is primarily to archive it.
 Although it runs AOK in its current state, anyone re-using this code should make changes as you see fit.</i>

-I update this pipeline as I re-use it myself in order to keep it maintained on a low level in line with new program versions that are released.

-<b>Last update: Sunday, 31st March, 2019 @ 00:41 GMT</b>
+I update this pipeline as I re-use it myself in order to keep it maintained on a low level in line with new program versions that are released. <b>Last update: Sunday, 31st March, 2019 @ 02:09 BST (GMT+1)</b>

 # ClinicalGradeDNAseq - random read sampling to improve sensitivity
 Automated next generation DNA sequencing analysis pipeline 'suited' for clinical tests, with >99.9% sensitivity to Sanger sequencing for <b><i>Single Nucleotide Variants</i></b> (SNVs) at read-depth>18 over target regions over interest.